NIRSpec IFU Spectroscopy

 See also: NIRSpec IFU Wavelength Ranges and Gaps

 There is a physical gap between the 2 NIRSpec detectors in the focal plane array (Figure 2).
 This affects NIRSpec IFU observations with the high resolution (R = 2,700) gratings because the spectra are long enough to span both NIRSpec detectors.
 Unfortunately, the wavelengths of the spectra which fall in the detector gaps are not recoverable in IFU mode.
 The NIRSpec IFU Wavelength Ranges and Gaps article discusses in detail these gaps and provides figures that show the the gaps for dispersers G140H, G235H, and G395H.
-The G140H/F070LP configuration in the NIRSpec IFU mode does not have a gap in wavelength because its spectra fall onto one of the 2 detectors (NRS1).
+The G140H/F070LP configuration in the NIRSpec IFU mode does not have a gap in wavelength because its spectra fall onto only one of the 2 detectors (NRS1).
 Each IFU slice has a very slightly different wavelength gap range.

 Subarrays